x123/kdy-iss/docs/sail-handling.md

 The following describes the setup for matchracing, for fleet racing the setup is mirrored (pole on starboard, sail on port).

 1. Prepare the spinnaker under deck.
-Open the hole in the frontdeck, find the head of the spinnaker, and run to both clews.
+Open the hole on the bow deck, find the head of the spinnaker, and run to both clews.
    This is to ensure that the spinnaker is not twisted.
 2. Rig the barber haulers.
 They go through the small blocks by the side stays,